Revisiting Group Differences in High-Dimensional Choices: Method and Application to Congressional Speech: The Time-Varying Text-Based Ideal Point Model

-The Poisson rates are derived as linear combinations of contributions from the $K$ topics where $\theta_{t,ik}$ is the topic intensity at time point $t$ for speech $i$ of topic $k$ and $\beta_{t,kv}$ is the term intensity at time point $t$ for topic $k$ of term $v$.
-If at time point $t$, the ideal point $x_{t,s_i}$ of the speaker of speech $i$, $s_i$, is equal to zero, only $\bm{\theta}_{t,i.}$ and $\bm{\beta}_{t,.v}$ alone determine the rate for term $v$ to occur in speech $i$.
-These rates are modified depending on the polarity of the speaker, i.e., the value of $x_{t,s_i}$, in combination with the term- and topic-specific modification induced by $\eta_{t,kv}$.
+The Poisson rates are derived as linear combinations of contributions from the $K$ topics where $\theta^t_{ik}$ is the topic prevalence of topic $k$ in speech $i$ at time point $t$ and $\beta^t_{kv}$ is the term prevalence of term $v$ in topic $k$ at time point $t$ of a neutral speaker, i.e., these term prevalences characterize ``neutral topics''.

-For a fixed, single time point $t$, equation~\ref{form:TBIP} represents the standard TBIP model proposed in \citet{Vafa_etal_2020}.
-For each speaker $s$, the ideological position is encapsulated in the ideal point $x_{t,s}$.
-For a neutral speaker with $x_{t,s}=0$ the model reduces to the simple Poisson factorization topic model \citep[see][]{Gopalan:2014}, but with ideological positions departing from the neutral one the underlying Poisson rate resulting in the observed term frequency $c_{t,iv}$ differs from the neutral one.
-If the ideal point $x_{t,s}$ and the prevalence modification $\eta_{t,kv}$ at time point $t$ for term $v$ and topic $k$ have the same sign, a speaker will more often use this term when talking about this topic compared to a neutral speaker.
+For each speaker $s$, the ideological position is encapsulated in the ideal point $x^t_{s}$.
+For a neutral speaker with $x^t_{s}=0$ the model reduces to the simple Poisson factorization topic model \citep{John:2004}.
+With ideological positions departing from the neutral one, the Poisson rates of the terms for each of the topics also differ from the neutral one.
+If the ideal point $x^t_{s}$ and the prevalence modification $\eta^t_{kv}$ at time point $t$ for term $v$ and topic $k$ have the same sign, a speaker will more often use this term when talking about this topic compared to a neutral speaker.
 If they have opposite signs, usage of that term for this topic is decreased compared to someone who is neutral.
+The TV-TBIP model assumes that the polarity of a speaker captured by the ideal points influences their word choice for a specific topic, i.e., the term prevalences of a specific topic differ between a negative, a neutral and a positive speaker.
+By contrast, the model assumes that ideal points do not impact on the topic prevalences, i.e., a negative, a neutral and a positive speaker talk to a similar extent about each of the topics.